How many fish in a 29 gallon tank?

 What is the maximum number of fish for a 29-gallon tank?

 There is no single number — it depends on the adult size, waste output, and social needs of the species.
-A handful of small nano fish can suit a tiny tank while a few large fish can overload a big one.
 The planner above estimates a stocking level for your exact list rather than guessing from gallons alone.

 Can I use the "one inch of fish per gallon" rule?